Sweet Hawaiian bread – copycat version of King’s Hawaiian rolls! Pineapple juice adds the sweetness to this fluffy yeast bread.

 (Combining the pineapple juice and milk in the recipe sounds weird, I know, but it works.)

-There seem to be a lot of copycat recipes out there that use ginger, but since I don’t really care for ginger I didn’t try that.
-If you have, please let me know how that works!
+There seem to be a lot of copycat recipes out there that use ginger, but I didn’t use any.

 Hopefully you can benefit from my trials and enjoy these rolls on the first try.